 “Behind every exquisite thing that existed, there was something tragic.”

 The writing, however, was very good overall.
 And once the plot quickened in pace, the storytelling was extremely interesting.
 Unfortunately, there isn’t much that I can say about the actual plot without giving away a bunch, however I can say that it was certainly a page-turner!
-I thought it was a good novel, although I wouldn’t say that it was particularly my taste, or one of my favourite classic novels.
+I thought it was a good novel, although I wouldn’t say it was particularly my taste or one of my favourite classic novels.

 Have you read The Picture of Dorian Gray?
 What did you think?